 How to Choose the Best Cassareep for Pepperpot:

 - The best cassareep is 100% cassava extract with no additives.
 Most Guyanese people get this directly from Guyana and the most popular place to get it in Guyana is Pomeroon (See below for more about this).
-Although you can get good cassareep from any indigenous community like Mabaruma or Lethem.
+Although you can get good cassareep from any indigenous community from Mabaruma in Region 1 to Lethem in region 9 and all the communities in between.

-- I get my mine from the Ministry of Amerindian Affairs in Guyana.
-They work closely with indigenous communities and bring cassareep down to Guyana for resale.
-It is then bottled and sold directly from their main office in Georgetown.
+- I buy my cassareep from the Ministry of Amerindian Affairs in Guyana.
+They work closely with indigenous communities and bring cassareep down to Georgetown for resale.
+It is then bottled and sold directly from their main office on Quamina and Thomas Streets.

-- Moruca Cassareep: This cassareep is sold exclusively by the Ministry of Ameridian Affairs and it is the best I’ve ever had.
+- Moruca Cassareep: This cassareep is sold exclusively by the Ministry of Ameridian Affairs and it is the best I’ve ever had, except for the one I made while visiting a Apoteri in the Rupununi.
 It is rich, deep with a slight tangy taste and subtle underlying bitterness.
 A little goes a long way with this brand.
 I love the rich dark pepperpot I get when I use this.

 - Green Diamond: This is a single ingredient product that comes from the Pomeroon region in Guyana.
-It is thick and rich but has a really bitter taste so go lightly and add a touch more sugar if using this with my pepperpot recipe.
+It is thick and rich but has a really bitter taste.
+I was confused by this bitterness and thought that perhaps it has burnt sugar, but the label says just cassava extract.

 - Dave’s: This is a mixture of cassareep, burnt sugar and spices.
 It is thick and a good alternative on the market if you cannot get cassareep directly from Guyana.
 You will need an entire jar for a decent batch of Pepperpot and to add a bit more sugar since it has an overpowering bitterness from the burnt sugar.